Durrës County: Climate

 The climate is generally Mediterranean but varies by local topography.
 There are diverse microclimates in the county.
 Summers are dry while heavy rains are experienced during the winter.

 Demography

 Durrës County is the second most populous and densely populated county of the Republic of Albania, with an increasing number of population.
 The Institute of Statistics (INSTAT) estimated the county's population in January 2021 at 292,029.
 At the 2011 census, there were 263,711 people living in the county with a population density of 343 people per square kilometres.

-As of the 2011 census, in terms of ethnicity, Durrës County was 77.54% Albanian, 0.36% Romani, 0.18% Greek, 0.07% Macedonian, 0.05% Aromanian, 0.02% Egyptian and 0.02% Montenegrin.
+Ethnically, Durrës County is predominantly Albanian but small minorities of Bosniaks (near Shijak), Aromanians (in Fllakë), Romani & Balkan Egyptians are present in the ethnic composition as well.
 By language, 99.5% spoke Albanian as a first language.
 Other spoken languages were Romani (0.12%), Greek (0.05%), Macedonian (0.05%), Italian (0.02%), Turkish (0.02%) and Aromanian (0.02%).
-By religion, there were 177,274 (67.46%) Muslims, 19,322 (7.35%) Roman Catholics, 8,675 (3.30%) Eastern Orthodox, 4,215 (1.60%) Bektashis, 325 (0.12%) Evangelists, 167 (0.06%) other Christians, 9,131 (3.47%) believers without denomination and 41 (0.02%) of other religions.
-Nonetheless, 2,901 people (1.10%) were irreligious while 33,754 (12.84%) did not declare their religion.